 Domaine de Panisse Confidence is produced from a blend of 80% Grenache, 10% Mourvedre and 10% Syrah.
+Here you find limestone, rocks and sand in the terroir.
 The grapes are not destemmed.
 The wine is aged in a combination of 50% used, French oak barrels and the remaining 50% of the wine is aged in tank for 12 months.
 On average, 350 cases are produced each year.

-Serving and Decanting Domaine de Panisse with Wine, Food Pairing Tips
+Serving Domaine de Panisse with Wine, Food Pairing Tips

 Domaine de Panisse also produces red wine in the Cotes du Rhone appellation and a Vin de France Rouge wine.

-Domaine de Panisse Tradition is produced from 44% Grenache, 40% Mourvedre and 16% Cinsault.
+Domaine de Panisse Tradition was produced from 44% Grenache, 40% Mourvedre and 16% Cinsault.
 The grapes are completely destemmed.
 The wine is aged in cement vats for 12 to months before blending and bottling.
-The production ranges from 1,250 to 1,500 cases per vintage.
+The production ranged from 1,250 to 1,500 cases per vintage.
 Domaine de Panisse Tradition is no longer in production.

 Domaine de Panisse Wine Tasting Notes